openlibhums/memory-alpha/content/support/janeway-styleguide.md

 At a glance:

-Use present tense for statements that describe general behaviour that's not associated with a particular time.
+Use present tense for statements describing general behaviour not associated with a particular time.
 However, it's fine to use future tense (will) to distinguish an action that will occur in the future.
 Don't use the future tense to describe how a product or feature will work after the next release or update.
-Also avoid the hypothetical future _would._
+Also, avoid the hypothetical future _would._

 ### Sentence structure
 See: [Sentence structure](https://developers.google.com/style/sentence-structure)